Hala1mo/inventory_desktop_2025/README.md

 - filterable product list
 - Add/edit forms with validation
-- Product detail view and provinding Product balance in each location
+- Product detail view and providing the Product balance in each location
 - Category and status filtering

 ### Location Management